Ashhab95/pengumon/README.md

 ---

+## MAP

+- Located in myhouse.py

+---

 ## SPECIAL KEYBINDS

 - `b` — View bag contents
 - `h` — Get a random hint about the game
-- `v` — View your current active Pokémon
+- `v` — View your active Pokémon and its stats
 - `s` — Switch your active Pokémon

 ---